Scarlet Fever

 Cambridge, ENG, GB

-Gordon Dougan practices in Cambridge, United Kingdom.
+Gordon Dougan practices practicing medicine in Cambridge, United Kingdom.
 Mr. Dougan is rated as an Elite expert by MediFind in the treatment of Scarlet Fever.
-His top areas of expertise are Salmonella Enterocolitis, Typhoid Fever, Scarlet Fever, and Cholera.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Salmonella Enterocolitis, Typhoid Fever, Scarlet Fever, and Cholera.

 Learn about our expert tiers